URSec/CheckedC-Tutorial-PLDI22/README.md

 ```

 ### Windows
-For Windows Users, double click `run.bat` to launch the shell.
+For Windows users, double click `run.bat` to launch the shell.

 ## Using the Container